Adult Learner

 If you’re thinking about additional education because you don’t know what you want to do with your future or because you’re avoiding the job market, take some time for internal reflection first.
 Gaining additional education may be just the thing to help discover your career and life passions, but doing a little bit of career exploration can help to confirm your decision to pursue your career path and provide any needed motivation.
 Here are some ideas to help you feel more confident about your continuing education choices:

-• Try some online assessments to discover the right career for you and how a graduate degree might help you to be more successful in that field.
+• Try Some Online Assessments: Use tools like the Myers-Briggs Type Indicator, Strong Interest Inventory, and CareerOneStop Skills Matcher to discover the right career for you and how a graduate degree might help you be more successful in that field.

 Do you plan to work while going to school?
 If not, consider the length of time you will be in school and the level of salary you will not earn during that time.
 What salary increase do you expect once you are complete?
-Consider the cost of the degree and how long it will take to re-coup those costs.
-In your calculations, remember to compound the difference over the course of a lifetime, taking into account the potential for steeper pay increases and other financial rewards that come with advanced degrees.
+Consider the cost of the degree and how long it will take to recoup those costs.
+In your calculations, remember to compound the difference throughout a lifetime, taking into account the potential for steeper pay increases and other financial rewards that come with advanced degrees.

-University of Massachusetts Global’s School of Extended Education also provides a wealth of professional development courses, certifications, certificates and seminars that will keep you current and relevant in your field.
+UMass Global’s School of Extended Education also provides a wealth of professional development courses, certifications, certificates, and seminars that will keep you current and relevant in your field.
 There are programs in the fields of business, health & wellness, leadership, education, sciences, and technology.

 Become a Student